McDonald's: Learning From Mistakes

 Background

 In January 2015, fresh off one of its worst financial years in decades, McDonald's announced CEO Don Thompson was retiring and would be succeeded by Chief Brand Officer Steve Easterbrook.
 Prior to his elevation to CEO in July 2012, Thompson was the former president of McDonald's USA and served under the successful CEO Jim Skinner, likely benefiting from reflected glory.
 However, selecting a highly experienced second in command who was part of the past success is not a guarantee of future success.
 Any doubts, check with CEO succession at McDonald's soft drinks supplier Coca-Cola (NYSE: KO).
 The deceased Roberto Goizueta, a revered figure responsible for share growth of 3,500% over his 16 years, was replaced with a bean counter, Douglas Ivester.
-I digress, but so did Coca-Cola under Ivestor.
+I digress, but so did Coca-Cola under Ivester.

 Back to our story...
 The succession of Easterbrook has proven valuable for shareholders, as the share price increased from $92.44 in January 2015 to a current price of about $148.15 - a not-too-shabby increase of about 60%.
 This is because McDonald's under Easterbrook took aggressive action that ultimately generated a 5.7% increase in 2016 4th quarter sales, largely attributed to having instituted all-day breakfast in response to customer demand.
 Though it created operational complexities and added costs, it was a clear win and showed the company was not only committed to being sensitive to customer demands but better understood the competitive environment.
 This was no small distinction, because McDonald's had been accused of misreading its consumers' needs, as evident in the production of various products that, while seemingly healthier, did not translate into increased revenues.